bennyLCK/tp/docs/DeveloperGuide.md

-**Use case: UC04 - Delete an article**

-**MSS**

-1. User requests to list articles.
-1. PressPlanner lists out all articles.
-1. User requests to delete a specific article in the list.
-1. PressPlanner deletes the article.
-1. PressPlanner shows delete success message to user.

-   Use case ends.

-**Extensions**

-* 2a.
-User requests to find articles with given keywords.

-    * 2a1.
-PressPlanner displays a filtered list of articles found.

-      Use case resumes at step 3.

-* 3a.
-The given index is invalid.

-    * 3a1.
-PressPlanner shows an error message.

-      Use case resumes at step 2.

 **Use case: UC05 - Find articles**

 **MSS**

 1. User requests to list articles.
 1. PressPlanner lists out all articles.
-1. User requests to find articles with given keywords.
+1. User requests to find articles with headlines containing given keywords.
-1. PressPlanner displays a filtered list of articles found, each containing at least one of the given keywords.
+1. PressPlanner displays a filtered list of articles found, each having a headline containing at least one of the given keywords.

    Use case ends.